-- Assignment 2: critical reflection of introductory article, including all relevant references in Chicago format.
+Assignment 2: Bullet-point list of arguments for essay, including all relevant references in MLA format.

-Task Deadline: hand in during the tutorial in week 9 (14 or 18 November)
+Task Deadline: Hand in during the tutorial in week 9.

-There is no re-sit option for assignments 1 and 2.
+There is no re-sit option for assignments 1-3.

 Students are requested to register on Blackboard for this course.